About Child Eyes

 Prevention of harm to children caused by exposure to sexualised material.

 - Encourage government to legislate to make it illegal to display pornography and sexualised images in public places where children are permitted.

 - Encourage government to provide help and support for parents to protect their children from hard core internet porn and violent games.

 - Work with retailers and other key bodies to protect children.

-- To protect young girls and boys from damaging images that can affect their self-worth.
+- Protect young girls and boys from damaging images that can affect their self-worth.

-- To help parents find ways to protect their children from pornography and sexualised imagery.
+- Help parents find ways to protect their children from pornography and sexualised imagery.